How to Migrate Your Website to a New Host (2026 Step-by-Step)

 This step is critical and often overlooked.
 DNS Time-to-Live (TTL) controls how long servers cache your domain’s IP address.

 If your current TTL is 86400 (24 hours), servers will keep serving the old IP for up to a full day after you switch.
-A 300-second TTL shrinks that window dramatically.
+A 300-second TTL trims that window dramatically.

 4. Set Up Your New Hosting Account